Plaque unveiled honoring Elizabeth Laird, the Fort Hood 'Hug Lady'

 A plaque in honor of Elizabeth Laird, known as the "Hug Lady," was unveiled Monday at the Robert Gray Army Airfield in Killeen, Texas, three years after her death.
 It was placed by the door of the facility's deployment room.

-"You feel the embrace long after the hug," Col. Myles Caggins told FOX7.
+"You feel the embrace long after the hug," Col. Myles Caggins told Fox 7.
 "You think on those days when you're lonely or hot, or boring or scary, that somebody cares about you, at least one person."

 WORLD WAR II VET, 95, IS TRAVELING ACROSS AMERICA ON FOOT IN BID TO BRING HISTORICAL WARSHIP BACK TO NORMANDY